microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/attachment-createuploadsession.md

 ---
 title: "attachment: createUploadSession"
-description: "Create an upload session that allows an app to iteratively upload ranges of a file so to attach the file to the specified message."
+description: "Create an upload session to iteratively upload ranges of a file so as to attach the file to the specified message."
 localization_priority: Normal
 author: "angelgolfer-ms"
 ms.prod: "outlook"